Skip to content

 Share

-Cancer Vaccines- Cancer vaccines are a kind of immunotherapy that helps the body's immune system find and destroy cancer cells.
-Unlike regular vaccines that prevent diseases, cancer vaccines are usually given after someone has been diagnosed with cancer.
-They work by putting a target marker (antigen) into the body, so the immune system knows what to look for and destroy.
+Cancer vaccines help the immune system identify and destroy cancer cells.
+Unlike routine vaccines that prevent disease, cancer vaccines are usually given after a diagnosis.
+They introduce antigens that guide the immune system to its target.

 Potential Side Effects